 One of the best comparisons to a Taylor would be a Martin.
 The Martin Road Series DRS1 Acoustic Electric Guitar is in the same price range of under 1000 dollars.
 It’s larger than the Mini-e Koa for sure but not by much.

 It has sapele and richlite tonewoods, Fishman electronics, and includes a hardshell case in the purchase.
-It’s not a bad rival for the Taylor Mini guitar that’s why we gave it its very own spotlight review right here!
+It’s not a bad rival for the Taylor Mini guitar that’s why we gave did a full review of the Martin Road DRS1.

 Hardware/Electronics You’ll Need: